Kinda-ansh/gomotorcar/DEPLOYMENT.md

    ```

 4. **Render.com specific:**
-   - Check that `Aptfile` exists in your repo
+   - Check build logs show "Installing @puppeteer/browsers"
-   - Verify build logs show "Installing chromium"
+   - Verify Chrome was downloaded during build
-   - Environment variables are set in render.yaml
+   - Check for "Found Chrome/Chromium at:" or "Puppeteer will use its own installed Chrome" in logs

 ### Build Takes Too Long

-✅ **Fixed!** We now skip Puppeteer's Chrome download, using system Chromium instead.
-This saves ~100MB and 1-2 minutes on each build.
+The build includes Chrome installation (~100MB download).
+This is normal and takes 1-3 minutes.
+Subsequent builds on Render may be faster if cache is preserved.

 ### Memory Issues